-At Advanced Hackspace at Imperial College London, we are a community like no other.
-We bring together inventive minds from all backgrounds, disciplines and levels of expertise across the College network, to collaborate, experiment and innovate.
-All in the name of making amazing things happen!
-Hackspace is the only place on campus where you can access resources like electronics, wood and metal workshops, a bio lab as well as a wide variety of prototyping tools.
-All under one roof.
+A Hackspace is a place you can work on projects you’re interested in, socialise with inventive minds, repair, improve or repurpose things, share knowledge and experience, and learn and share new skills.
+At Advanced Hackspace at Imperial College London we bring together inventive minds from all backgrounds, disciplines and levels of expertise across the College network, to collaborate, experiment and innovate.
+Hackspace is the only place on campus where you can access resources like electronics, wood and metal workshops, a bio lab as well as a wide variety of prototyping tools – all under one roof.

 A few years ago, we asked ourselves what would happen if Imperial gave an equal means of developing ideas to everyone – students, researchers, staff, and corporate partners, regardless of backgrounds, disciplines and levels of expertise?
 Could we foster a new community of inventors and inspire new ways of working together, in an environment where it was safe to experiment?
 Could we even inspire a new generation of entrepreneurs, create new companies, or explore new paths of research?